napari/napari.github.io/fundamentals/image.md

 As of right now adjusting the contras limits has no effect for `rgb` data.

-If no contrast limits are passed then napari will compute them.
+If no contrast limits are passed, then napari will compute them.
 If your data is small, then napari will just take the minimum and maximum values across your entire image.
-If your data is very large, this operation can be very time consuming and so if you have passed an image pyramid then napari will just use the top level of that pyramid, or it will use the minimum and maximum values across the top, middle, and bottom slices of your image.
+If your data is exceptionally large, this operation can be very time consuming and so if you have passed an image pyramid then napari will just use the top level of that pyramid, or it will use the minimum and maximum values across the top, middle, and bottom slices of your image.
-In general if working with big images it is recommended you explicitly set the contrast limits if you can.
+In general, if working with big images it is recommended you explicitly set the contrast limits if you can.

 Currently if you pass contrast limits as a keyword argument to a layer then full extent of the contrast limits range slider will be set to those values.